krokedil/payer-b2b-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2022.02.07        - Version 2.2.2 =
+* Fix               - Fix so we do not send negative values when doing refund requests, and changed endpoint for refund requests.

 = 2021.09.30        - Version 2.2.1 =
 * Fix               - Change endpoint for update calls to match the new order creation endpoint.